Home Sweet Farport

 “Anyway, I’ve seen this kind of behavior before.
 Winning can do ugly things to people, Jake.
 Ugly things.
 Pride, arrogance.
 It can change you.
 I saw it with my own eyes.
 So many past family champions just became completely different people after their sporting successes.
 I’m talking total transformation, real prima-donna types.”

 “Wait, hold up,” says Jake, glancing over at Elaine and sharing a grin.
 “Go back to the part with you and arm wrestling.
 Are you any good?”

 Mathos tips a hand back and forth in the air.
 “I’m decent.”

 * * *

 THE ARTHOLLOS-BOXWELL FAMILY REUNION ARM WRESTLING TOURNAMENT, TWENTY YEARS AGO

 A huge crowd gathers around the table for the championship match, hooting and hollering, everyone crying out support for their preferred competitor.
 The two combatants lock hands, and the referee stands beside them, ready to begin the match.
 The spectators grow quiet, holding their breath for the start of the epic battle.

 Meanwhile, at another table well away from that one, seventeen year old Mathos Arthollos strains and groans as his arm slowly heads towards the table.
-Gritting his teeth, Mathos gives it everything he has left, and a second later his arm is flat on the table.
+Gritting his teeth, Mathos gives it everything he has left, but a second later his arm is flat on the table.